Be part of the change.

 All policy statements made by No Hate in the Hammer can be found online at nohateinthehammer.ca.
 To date there have been none on the subject of US foreign policy.

-The virtual format of this summit — you participate through your computer or tablet/phone — we don’t have to limit registration to a certain number of seats.
+The virtual format of this summit — you participate through your computer or tablet/phone — means we don’t have to limit registration to a certain number of seats.
 There is room for everyone.

 The option to join this 75 minutes session, called Courageous Conversations, is extended to the first 200 registrants who also live, work, learn or play in Hamilton.